railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 You then get a list of all the deliveries that have been made but haven't yet been invoiced.

-.. todo:: This caused an error in the console when I tried it.

 So select some or all of the deliveries.
-Click on the action :guilabel:`Invoice pickings`.
+Click on the action :guilabel:`Create Invoice`.
 Open ERP asks if you want to group the deliveries from the same partner into a single invoice or if you'd prefer to invoice for each delivery individually.